 The web application was built and designed by Vaska.
 Sites made using it were technically superior to the majority of the ‘early’ adopters of the format.
 They were ‘internet friendly’, easier for search engines to find their content, they could be updated with greater ease, and they had a number of customization options.
 Each site displayed the credit, ‘Built with Indexhibit’ as a link back to the community, enabling others to find it, and connecting each user to all other users.

 Since its release it has been embraced by a diverse creative community helping establish the format as an archetypal display for the web.
 Indexhibit has evolved into a self sufficient community.
 Users receive technical support in the forum from existing users.

 A large part of Indexhibit’s appeal and popularity has been that it is simple to use and free of charge.
 We are an independent entity which does not depend upon sponsors or any governmental organizations for financial help.
 For Indexhibit to survive and be sustainable for the future we want to cover the cost of development and pay for additional hardware.
-At this point, five years after Indexhibit was released, and as Indexhibit Two is launched, we have introduced a nominal pricing structure for the CMS application.
+At this point, seven years after Indexhibit was released we have introduced a nominal pricing structure for the CMS application.
 This will enable Indexhibit to remain independent, allow it to grow and improve for all users.